CHC33015 Certificate III in Individual Support (Ageing) (Home and Community)

 Traineeships (including school-based): Between 12 and 24 months.

 Funding Available.
-Students may be eligible for funding for this qualification via various State-based initiatives, including Skills Assure State Funded training in Queensland.
+Students may be eligible for funding for this qualification via various State-based initiatives, including Skills Assure State Funded training and JobTrainer funding scheme in Queensland.
 Contact us to find out more about what may be available in your State.

 Course Structure - Certificate III in Individual Support (Ageing) (Home and Community)